morsuning/morsuning/README.md

 ### Hi there 👋

-A Golang && Java && Rust Developer
+There is a Golang && Java && Rust Developer

-I'm interested in

-**Cloud Native**

-**Distributed Systems about Storage**
+I'm interested in **Cloud Native** and **Distributed Systems about Storage**

 My vision is to use automation and intelligence to liberate humans from labor!

-The three core things I focus on are software, data and intelligence.
+The three core things I focus on are software, data and intelligence

 <!--
 **morsuning/morsuning** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.